ju2pom/ju2pom.github.io/_posts/2017-2-15-WPF-journey-part2.md

 ```

 ## Binding to a view element

-This is quite basic too but you should also know that you can tie a view element property to another view element property:
+This is quite basic too but you can tie a view element property to another view element property:

 ```xml
 <!-- Bind to a parent element selected by its type -->